aglee/copyselector/README.markdown

 Of course, even nicer would be if all the above operations were built into Xcode -- although CopySelector could still be useful when you want to copy a selector that's not in Xcode, like in an email.

-### App flicker
+### No app

 When you invoke "Copy with Selector Awareness", the app becomes active and immediately hides itself.
 I couldn't figure out how to make it not become active; I suspect this is not possible.
-I wonder if I could avoid the app flicker by installing a standalone .service bundle.
+I could avoid the app flicker by building a standalone .service bundle and not having a .app at all.

+### Accessorizer's "wrapping" feature

+It might be nice to have a "Copy Wrapped Selector" option along the lines of Accessorizer's "wrapped" feature.